 a) To use WordPress as your main website (e.g. www.mydomainname.com), install it in the “root” folder of your domain (i.e. the main directory).
 This is where people will arrive at when they type your domain name into their web browser.

-Note: Typically most WordPress sites are installed either in the domain’s root directory or inside a subfolder of the domain.
-If, however, for some reason you have been advised to install WordPress in a subdomain (a subdomain looks like this: http://subdomain.domain.com) and want to know more about the difference between using a subdomain vs a subfolder, then see this tutorial: Subdomains, addon domains, and parked domains
+Note: Typically most WordPress sites are installed either in the domain’s root directory or inside a subdirectory of the domain.
+If, however, for some reason you have been advised to install WordPress in a subdomain (a subdomain looks like this: http://subdomain.domain.com) and want to know more about the difference between using a subdomain and a subdirectory, then see this tutorial: Subdomains, addon domains, and parked domains

 c) If you have an existing website that you don’t want to delete or replace with a WordPress site, then your other option is to set up a WordPress site or blog on an entirely different domain, so that both your existing website and your WordPress site/blog show up when people enter their respective domains into their browser, e.g.:

 - www.mydomainname.com – sends visitors to your existing website.